nalcala/Courses/README.md

 # Courses
-Slides from lectures and presentations
+Slides from lectures and presentations.
+See website at https://nalcala.github.io/Courses/